← Back to Case Studies

 Pre-Inspection Assessment

-120-page readiness report covering all 14 portfolios, gap analysis vs. ECB expectations, and a remediation prioritization framework.
+Readiness report covering all portfolios, gap analysis vs. ECB expectations, and a remediation prioritisation framework.

 Information Packages

-60+ compliance documents (model documentation, validation reports, governance records) pre-organized to ECB inspection request structure.
+60+ compliance documents (model documentation, validation reports, governance records) pre-organised to ECB inspection request structure.

 Data Room Management

-Real-time request tracking, 24-hour evidence delivery, daily index updates.
-Response rate: 95% within 24 hours.
+Real-time request tracking, 48-hour evidence delivery, daily index updates.
+Response rate: 95% within 48 hours.

 Corrective Action Plans